Sufferings and Joys

 So how does change take shape in our stories?
 Experiencing change – or impermanence – is, after all, one of those facts of life that Buddhist teachings say we can’t avoid, and change usually leads to joys as well as suffering, major and minor.

-Buddhist teachings also acknowledge suffering as a basic fact of existence, and much suffering is attributed to three ‘root poisons’: hatred, greed, and ignorance.
+Much suffering is attributed to three ‘root poisons’: hatred, greed, and ignorance.
 So if we want to avoid suffering for ourselves and others, how might we reduce their presence in our lives?

 And to prove I’m not a complete misery-guts, let’s note that these afflictions also have opposite virtues identified as the ‘beneficial roots’ of joy: love, generosity, and understanding.
 By contrast, how might we nurture these qualities?